Electrical Flows over Spanning Trees: New Lower Bounds

 The major source of hardness in \eqref{eq:p1} is the quadratic loss function, which introduces a cross-term for any two nodes that share an edge on their path to the root.
-If the loss was a linear function of the flow, and in the absence of cross-terms, the problem would decompose into $n$ disjoint problems, which can be solved via shortest path trees.
+If the loss was a linear function of the flow, and in the absence of cross-terms, the problem would decompose into $n$ disjoint problems, which {could} be solved via shortest path trees.
 Note that, however, we can relate the quadratic loss to the linear case as follows:

 where the first inequality is by the non-negativity assumption, and the second one is due to the Cauchy-Schwarz inequality.
 Now looking at $d_i^2$ as the new demand of each node $i$, our quadratic loss lies between the two linear objectives, for which we have to solve the following optimization problem: $\min_{T\in \mathcal{T}} \sum_{e\in T} \left[r_e\times \sum_{i\in \text{succ}(e)} d_i^2\right]$.
-It is {easy to show} that the shortest-path tree rooted at node $r$ solves this optimization problem\footnote{See the problem \textit{SymT} in \cite{gupta2001provisioning} for example.}, which immediately implies the following result. \begin{theorem} The shortest-path tree (with respect to resistances) rooted at $r$ is an $n$-approximation solution for problem \eqref{eq:p1}.
-Moreover, there exist graph instances for which the cost of a shortest-path tree (or BFS tree) is at least $\Omega(n)$ times the cost of an optimal tree. \end{theorem} \begin{proof} The approximation factor follows immediately from the above discussion.
-Now consider the graph shown in Figure~\ref{fig:BFS}, in which there are $n$ triplets of nodes in parallel, node $r$ as the root, and a final node labeled $3n + 1$.
+It is easy to show that the shortest-path tree (SPT) rooted at node $r$ (with respect to edge resistances, $r_e$) solves this optimization problem\footnote{See the problem \textit{SymT} in \cite{gupta2001provisioning} for example.}, which immediately implies the following result. \begin{theorem} The shortest-path tree (with respect to resistances) rooted at $r$ is an $n$-approximation solution for problem \eqref{eq:p1}.
+Moreover, there exist graph instances for which the cost of a shortest-path tree (or BFS tree) is at least $\Omega(n)$ times the cost of an optimal tree. \end{theorem} \begin{proof} The approximation factor follows from summing up equation \eqref{eq:CS} across all edges, and the fact that the shortest-path tree simultaneously minimizes both the costs in the left and right-hand side of the resulting inequality.
+For the lower bound, consider the graph shown in Figure~\ref{fig:BFS}.
+There are $n$ triplets of nodes in parallel, node $r$ as the root, and a final node labeled $3n + 1$.
 All nodes (except the root) have demand of $d_i=1$, and all resistances are equal.
-On the left, we have the shortest-path tree (BFS tree) whose cost is $n^2 +8n + 1$.
+On the left, we have the shortest-path tree (BFS tree) whose cost can be calculated as: $APX = n\times (1^2 +2^2)+(n+1)^2 +n\times 1^2= n^2 +8n + 1$.
 On the right, we have the optimal tree which does not change the first $3$ triplets, but re-configures the rest as shown.
-The cost of this tree is $14n-8$.
-Comparing the two costs proves a lower bound of $\Omega(n)$ on the performance of the shortest-path tree algorithm.
+The cost of this tree is $OPT =(n-3)\times (1^2 +2^2 +3^2)+3\times (1^2 +2^2)+4^2 +3\times 1^2 =14n-8$.
+Comparing the two costs proves a lower bound of $\Omega(n)$ on the performance of SPTs.

 \end{proof}